A qualitative pressure-rake post-processing tool

 This is the core of the algorithm and involves shifting parts of the original CFD pressure field until the rake and CFD values match at the rake probe locations.

-For the rake point with the most distant lowest-cost-point, "morph" that point to coincide with the rake point location.
-A region around the point is also morphed with decaying strength as radius increases (see second image below).
+Starting with the rake point with the farthest lowest-cost-point, "morph" that point to coincide with the rake point location.
+A region around the point is also morphed with decaying radial strength (see second image below).

-Reset and repeat steps 1 and 2 for all remaining rake points until each has applied a morph exactly once.
+Reset and repeat steps 1 and 2 for all remaining rake points until a morph has occurred for each point.

 An example of the execution of a morph and the effect on the surrounding region is shown below:

-You'll notice that this morph wasn't sufficiently strong enough to pull the high-total-pressure flow all the way to the rake point as required.
-This is a result of an adjustment made during fine tuning that I'll discuss later.
+You'll notice that this morph wasn't sufficiently strong enough to pull the high-total-pressure flow (dark red) all the way to the rake point as required.
+This is due to an adjustment made during fine tuning that I'll discuss later.

 Once a region had been morphed, "damping" was applied to it, meaning any subsequent morphs had reduced influence on these already-shifted areas.
 The strength of the damping was applied proportionally to the distance of the morph vectors, i.e. strongest damping at the centre.
 The introduction of damping avoided highly distorted results, and scenarios where a latter morph would undo the effects of an earlier one.